Construction KPIs & Benchmarks – 60 KPIs

 Lessons learned from Skanska's experience include the importance of selecting KPIs that directly address the organization's pain points and the need for real-time monitoring to enable swift corrective actions.
 Best practices involve involving all stakeholders in the KPI selection process to ensure alignment with organizational goals and leveraging technology for real-time data collection and analysis.
 Skanska's case underscores the transformative power of well-chosen KPIs in driving performance improvements and achieving strategic objectives.

-FAQs on Construction KPIs
+FAQs about Construction KPIs

 What are the most important KPIs for construction project management?